 A simple solid blue shirt.
 Get two of this one as well if you can.

-All shirts chosen are part of the basic shirts, prices ranging from $79 to $99.
+Two shirts chosen are part of the basic shirts, prices ranging from $79 to $99, premium shirts are priced at $129.
 These four shirts are a good start.
-You can easily combine them with a number of suits & ties without risk.
+You can easily combine them with many suits & ties without risk.
 Stay away from solid black shirts and shirts with too many patterns.
 Impress by getting the basics covered first.

 If you get these shirts above, you will start out with 6.
 That's not a lot, but it can work if you stick to a schedule.
 Keep 1 of the white shirts as an emergency shirt in your office or car.
 Needless to say, wear each shirt only for one day.
 Wash them on a Friday night and iron them when they are still a little wet on Saturday.
-Wash them at 40°C and do not tumble dry unless you have an extra sensitive setting with low temperature.
+Wash them at 30°C (unless you sweated a lot, in which case you can go to 40°C) and do not tumble dry unless you have an extra sensitive setting with low temperature.

 What do you think, would you have chosen different shirts or you would recommend a different company?
 Happy to hear from you in the comments!

-Read more next week to find out about the essential shirt customisation options and which accessories to get to complement your outfit.
+Read more next week to find out about the essential shirt customization options and which accessories to get to complement your outfit.